jpmorganchase/salt-ds/content-style-guide.md

 ### Key combinations

 Wrap individual keys in \<kbd> tags.

 Remember that when using the `KeyboardControl` component to produce a table, the component adds these tags to keys in the function column.
+Don't worry about adding tags elsewhere in the table, as it would make the table very large and hard to read.

 Place modifier keys, such as Shift, before other keys in a combination.